michuanhaohao/reid-strong-baseline/README.md

 # Bags of Tricks and A Strong ReID Baseline
-Paper: "Bags of Tricks and A Strong Baseline for Person Re-identification"
+Paper: "Bags of Tricks and A Strong Baseline for Deep Person Re-identification"

 The codes are expanded on a [ReID-baseline](https://github.com/L1aoXingyu/reid_baseline) , which is open sourced by our co-first author [Xingyu Liao](https://github.com/L1aoXingyu).